Overview

 • Expanded services required by unfunded mandates such as the CARE (Community Assistance, Recovery, and Empowerment) Act, CalAIM (California Advancing and Innovating MediCal), and other recent legislation.

-• Rising pension liabilities due to underperformance in the California Public Employees' Retirement System (CalPERS) investment portfolio.
+• Increased pension costs due to underperformance in the California Public Employees' Retirement System (CalPERS) investment portfolio.

 • Continued stability in property tax and vehicle license fee–in-lieu property tax growth.

-• owered projections for future sales tax growth.
+• Lowered projections for future sales tax growth.

-Table 5 below summarizes the key assumptions included in our forecast.
+Table 5 below summarized the key assumptions included in the County’s April 2025 forecast.

 General Fund Reserves

-Chart 3: General Fund Reserves summarizes the County’s total “Committed” and “Assigned” reserves, and includes a comparison to the average reserve levels of peer counties.
-The chart also illustrates how reserves would decrease if the $40.7 million in reserves designated to support services and projects for Medi-Cal and Medicare populations were no longer available.
-Under this scenario, the reduced reserve level would be sufficient to cover only 2.9 payroll cycles.
+General Fund Reserves, as illustrated in Chart 4, show how underfunded the County’s 12.5% General Fund reserve was as compared to the average reserve levels of peer counties (28% or $223 million).
+The chart also illustrates how reserves would decrease if the $54.3 million in reserves designated to support services, including to support Medi-Cal and Medicare populations were used and determined to be unavailable for general use.
+Under this scenario, the remaining Board established reserves would be insufficient to respond to any new disaster or economic challenge and would only last long enough to cover 2.8 payroll cycles.

 Federal Budget Impacts